heathhenley/heathhenley.github.io/content/posts/python-random-module-random-notes.md

 Whether or not the Mersenne Twister should be used as the default general purpose PRNG in so many languages and compilers is called into question in this [review article](https://arxiv.org/pdf/1910.06437.pdf).
-The authors demonstrate a number of statistical tests which this family of algorithms fail, and they suggest alternatives.
+The author demonstrates a number of statistical tests which this family of algorithms fail, and suggests alternatives.
 To quote from the conclusion:

 > The current, dangerous ubiquity of the Mersenne Twister as basic PRNG in many environments is a historical artifact that we, as a community, should take care of.